Ultimate Guide: How to Make Green Screen Videos

 The process is relatively simple but by becoming familiar with the fundamentals, you can expertly set up, light, and shoot green screens correctly and effectively.

 You don’t need to be a video professional to use a green screen.
-Anyone with green screen technology is able to create their own desired backgrounds easily.
+Anyone with green screen software is able to create their own desired backgrounds easily.
 To give you a better understanding of the green screen process, let’s start with the basics.

 What is a green screen?